America is finally cleaning up its abandoned, leaking oil wells

 But with President Joe Biden’s administration trying to curb the country’s emissions where it can, and as estimates of future damage by climate change grow increasingly dire, Peltz characterized the plugging investment as a start.

-"If we have to give every slice of the pie, which we do, we have to get this slice of the pie," he said.
+“If we have to give every slice of the pie, which we do, we have to get this slice of the pie,” he said.-AFP

 Comments